 Perhaps the most significant milestone in COHAS’s journey has been the creation of Kalashala.
 More than an office, Kalashala is a community space where children can read, paint, play, learn music, and spend time in a safe environment.

 Initially supported by another organisation, the space faced uncertainty when funding was withdrawn.
 Yet the COHAS team refused to let it disappear.
 Through crowdfunding and community support, they raised enough money to keep paying the rent.
-Today, around 15 to 20 children regularly visit the space.
+Around 50 children from four different communities of Nehru Nagar regularly come to Kalashala.

 What makes Kalashala remarkable is not just its activities but the culture it has nurtured.
 At first, children came mainly to play.
 Reading books held little appeal.
 Over time, however, something changed.
 Without pressure or formal instruction, reading became part of the community culture.
 Children began picking up books voluntarily, sharing stories, and encouraging one another to read.